 Cybersecurity breaches and natural disasters rank high on the list of potential issues facing companies.
 Some businesses are hiring forensic accountants as consultants to keep a closer watch against embezzlement or other fraudulent activities by employees.
 If you have strong analytical skills or experience in criminal justice or law enforcement, you might consider pursuing business consultant jobs in the forensic accounting arena.

 Even among companies that aren't publicly traded, many are grappling with what some perceive as growing risks to business.
 If you have a background in accounting, business administration, economics or mathematics, you could be a natural to move into risk management consulting.
 A variety of risk management trade associations and specialized websites are available to help you learn more about risk management trends if you're considering this avenue.

 Financial, business and business systems analysts are all in strong demand.
 Firms are relying on these professionals for guidance as they seek to upgrade and expand their operations.
-Professionals with a solid accounting or finance background coupled with specialized technology expertise, such as experience in enterprise resource planning (ERP) packages and related software, are in particular demand now as business systems analysts.
+Professionals with a solid accounting or finance background along with specialized technology expertise, such as experience in enterprise resource planning (ERP) packages and related software, are now in particular demand as business systems analysts.

 Sports and entertainment

-Imagine working for your favorite sports team or Hollywood studio.
+Imagine working for your favourite sports team or movie studio.
 It's not as far-fetched as you may think.
-Using your knowledge of copyright law and royalties, combined with a background in accounting, for example, may help you land jobs with production companies, film studios, radio stations, television networks and other organizations in the entertainment industry.
+Leveraging your knowledge of copyright law and royalties, combined with a background in accounting, for example, may help you land jobs with production companies, film studios, radio stations, television networks and other organizations in the entertainment industry.
 Entertainment brands are often looking for analysts, cost accounting managers and compliance or fraud specialists.